How to Research Your Market

 3. Identify Your Customer’s Preferences

-1. Find out what pain needs relieving
+1. Find out what issues need resolving.

 4. Consumption Trends, Past and Future